 If you are considering bankruptcy but are unsure about how your filing may affect your small business, do not hesitate to consult with a skilled and experienced lawyer.
-Contact the Birmingham Chapter 7 bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 to discuss your situation with a compassionate and capable legal representative.
+Contact the Birmingham Chapter 7 bankruptcy attorneys of [firm-name], at [phone-number] to discuss your situation with a compassionate and capable legal representative.

 Depending on the business, a person may not be able to file for Chapter 7 bankruptcy as a means to protect both themselves and their business from creditors.
 This connection can be severed, however, making a small business owner’s business responsibilities different than their personal financial responsibilities.

 A person may be held personally liable for their business in the following situations: